annabelrothschild/annabelrothschild.github.io/index.md

 [^1]: Think HCI (human-computer interaction).
 But with more pizzazz.
 [^2]: Yes, Wellesley is a historically women's college (note: not a "girls' school").
 But, believe it or not, I am unqualified to give impromptu lectures on womens' & gender studies and if you ask, you'll just the last three funny tweets I saw on the topic.
-[^3]: I generally avoid posting pictures of myself on the internet and think contemporary requirements to do so are weird.
-So, please enjoy this doodle by <a href="https://www.linkedin.com/in/hershel-carbajal-rodriguez-290441151/">Hershel</a> instead.